-During Phase A of the investigation, test excavations were completed along the northern property boundary of the Landfill and waste material was observed.
-The waste included both MSW and CD and field screening noted chemical and petroleum odors within the waste material.
-Two additional test excavations were conducted on the U.S. Salt property north of the Landfill.
-Waste was observed in the eastern excavation (FL-TT-09) and was described as inert construction debris (asphalt, concrete, rebar), while no waste was observed in the western excavation.
-It is assumed that there is some waste that extends onto the U.S. Salt property, but that it is mostly CD missed with fill.
+During Phase A of the RI, waste material was observed in test excavations completed along the northern property boundary of the Landfill.
+The waste included both MSW and CD, and field screening noted chemical and petroleum odors within the waste material.
+Two additional test excavations were completed on the U.S. Salt property north of the Landfill in 2019.
+Waste was observed in the eastern excavation (FL-TT-09) and was described as inert construction debris (asphalt, concrete, rebar).
+No waste was observed in the western excavation (FL-TT-10).
+The result indicate that waste extends onto the U.S. Salt property in some areas as shown on Figure 5, but it is anticipated that the waste at the this property is primarily comprised of CD mixed with fill.

 At the Transfer Station, no waste material was observed at locations TS-SB-02 and TS-SB-07, which were completed inside the operations building.
 Waste material was observed at every other boring location surrounding the operations building that was completed during the 2018 investigation.
-Therefore, it appears likely that waste material extends throughout the Transfer Station area, with the exception of directly under the buildings and, possibly, the weighing stations.
+Based on that information, waste materials are anticipated to extend throughout the Transfer Station area, with the exception of directly under the buildings and, possibly, the weighing stations.

 Summary of Analytical Results

-The majority of analytical sampling as part of the waste material investigation was conducted during Phase A in the spring of 2018.
-One sample of solid media was collected from nearly all of the soil boring and test excavation locations during the Phase A investigation.
+The majority of the laboratory analysis of samples was conducted during Phase A of the RI in the spring of 2018.
+One sample of solid media was collected from nearly all the soil boring and test excavation locations for laboratory analysis during the Phase A investigation.
 This included 48 MSW/CD samples, 7 ash samples, 6 native sediment samples, and 3 cover soil fill samples.

 For the purpose of providing context to the data, solid media results were compared to the MPCA’s soil reference values (SRVs) and soil leaching values (SLVs).
 The SRVs are conservative, risk-based criteria that are dependent on land use scenarios.
 Concentrations from solid media samples were compared to both Recreational and Industrial SRVs.
-The SLVs provide a conservative estimate of the potential for contaminants detected in soil to leach to the groundwater.
+The SLVs provide a conservative estimate of the potential for contaminants detected in soil to leach to the groundwater, and it is also recognized that site specific groundwater data can be useful to further assess this potential migration pathway.
 For the purpose of results discussion in the subsequent sections, diesel range organics (DRO) and gasoline range organics (GRO) concentrations were compared to the criteria (100 mg/kg) included in the MPCA’s Best Management Practice for Off-Site Reuse of Unregulated Fill (Unregulated Fill: MPCA, 2012).
-It is acknowledged that comparison of waste samples to these criteria is likely overly conservative; however, it is useful in developing an understanding of the overall nature and magnitude of contaminants associated with the waste material.
+It is acknowledged that comparison of waste samples to these criteria is likely overly conservative; however, it is useful in developing an understanding of the overall nature and magnitude of contaminant concentrations associated with the waste material.

-As discussed in Section 4.2.2 of the Phase A Investigation Report, previous investigations in the surrounding area have concluded that the background concentrations of arsenic, iron, manganese, and vanadium often exceed SRVs and SLVs.
-Therefore the range of background concentrations will be taken into account when discussing exceedances in the following sections.
+As discussed in Section 4.2.2 of the Phase A Investigation Report (Barr, 2018), previous investigations in the surrounding area have concluded that the background concentrations of arsenic, iron, manganese, and vanadium often exceed SRVs and SLVs.
+Therefore, the range of background concentrations will be taken into account when discussing exceedances in the following sections.
 A comparison of criteria to background concentrations is provided in the following table: